seantan02/lumaa-spring-2025-swe/README.md

 2. Company Shares: A modest allocation of company equity.
 3. Performance Bonus: A bonus structure of 1-20%, contingent on the same performance metrics, such as mentioned above.

-I took into account that being able to work as a founding SWE is also a "pay" to me as I know I will learn so much and grow together with you and Lumaa, thus I am flexible and open to negotiations.
-For example, I would be open to adjusting the base salary in exchange for additional equity or a higher bonus percentage, should the company want to offer more shares as part of my compensation.
+I am flexible and open to negotiations.
+For example, I am open for just bass pay, and also open to adjusting the base salary in exchange for additional equity or a higher bonus percentage, should the company want to offer more shares as part of my compensation.
+Let's build Lumaa together!

+## Why Me

+- As one who was a founding SWE prior to college, I am obsessed with being a founding SWE, let's build Lumaa together!